Skip to Content

 How many mice do ball pythons eat a day?

-How much to feed a ball python?
+How much mice should I feed my ball python?

-Should I feed my python live mice?
+Should I feed my ball python live mice?

-It’s safer and more convenient to use frozen-thawed mice instead of live ones.
+It’s safer to offer frozen-thawed mice instead.

 Conclusion